Funding Your Study Abroad Experience

-- Financial Aid and Scholarships for UC Davis Summer Abroad Internships Programs
+- Financial Aid and Scholarships for Quarter Abroad Programs

 Keep in mind that there are scholarships and awards that are specifically for study abroad, and the application process may be easier than you imagine.

 TIP: Print a copy of the program cost page and bring it with you to an advising appointment with a Financial Aid Officer (contact our office for more information).

 Even if you do not normally qualify for financial aid while on campus, you might qualify for aid for study abroad, depending on additional costs and your particular situation.
 Contact the Financial Aid Office for more information.